bilal-fazlani/swiftbar4s/docs/getting-started.md

 ![Sonatype Nexus (Snapshots)](https://img.shields.io/nexus/s/com.bilal-fazlani/swiftbar4s_3.0.0-M3?label=SNAPSHOT%20VERSION&server=https%3A%2F%2Foss.sonatype.org&style=for-the-badge)

-You can either use giter8 template to setup the project or setup the projet manually
+You can either use giter8 template to setup the project or setup the project manually

 ## Using Giter8